reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 > It is suggested to have a program installed on your PC that can open `.json` files, like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/)

 </Details>

-### Game Folder

-Apostasy uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-All the files that you need to run the list are in a folder called `Stock Game`.
-You don’t need to copy anything at all.

 ### Antivirus Exceptions